Opinion Polarization by Learning from Social Feedback: Model Description

 \subsection{Theoretical Model}

 Suppose there are two opinions that agents can adopt and express.
 We denote these alternative options as $o_i$, $i$ being an agent index, and set $o_i \in \{-1,1\}$ for further convenience.
 In the opinion model we put forth here, an agent (say $i$) is chosen at random and expresses his current opinion $o_i$ to a randomly chosen neighbor $j$.
-This agent responds on $i$'s expression with agreement or disagreement depending on her current opinion $o_j$.
+That is, a first agent $i$ is chosen uniformly from the set of all agents and the second agent $j$ is sampled out of the set of $i$'s neighbors.
+Agent $i$ expresses its opinion $o_i$ to agent $j$ and this agent responds to $i$'s expression with approval or disapproval (agreement or disagreement) depending on her current opinion $o_j$.

-We further assume that $j$'s agreement resonates positively her disagreement negatively in $i$.
+We further assume that agents become more convinced of an opinion if it is approved by their interaction partners and that their conviction in an expressed opinion is challenged if others disagree.
 This is accounted for by two real-valued terms per agent -- $Q_i(1)$ and $Q_i(-1)$ -- that capture how well the expression of $1$ and $-1$ respectively is perceived by peers in an agent's social environment.
 That is, the $Q_i(o)$ represent an internal evaluation of the different options based on the social response the agent obtains on expressing them.
 These values are updated as

 with